fatteneder/SVGMakie.jl/README.md

 - [ ] Lines: stroke-linecap = "round" adds a half circle centered at the endpoint of the line.
   How do Cairo and GLMakie handle those?
 To get it right, we would have to shorten the line by half a stroke width on each side.
+- [ ] Limit line lengths of svg output to 255 as suggested in section 8.3.
+Path in the svg 1.1 specs.

 # Resources